vl4ds/Documentation/tools-and-ide/cli.rst

     ``stdev <command> --help``

-The commands available in the CLI will be detailed in the `Commands`_ section.
+The commands available in the CLI are detailed in the `Commands`_ section.

 ----